maksimKorzh/wukongJS/README.md

 2. Download source code: https://github.com/maksimKorzh/wukongJS/raw/main/releases/WukongJS_v1.1.zip
 3. UCI mode in console: "full/path/to/nodejs full/path/to/uci.js"
 4. UCI mode in Arena GUI: set engine path to "full/path/to/nodejs" & command line parameters to "full/path/to/uci.js"

-# Playing strength
-It's VERY WEAK for now, around 1600 ELO<br>
-I will ask Gabor Szots from CCRL to test it when strength around 2000 ELO would be reached<br>
-I was focusing on interfaces and API implementation and  providing example code snippets<br>
-rather than on playing strength for now, but from now on I'll be improving the strength<br>

 # Technical specification
  - 0x88 board representation